isomerpages/govtech-gobusiness/pages/blog/2022-02-16-post-get-started.md

 ### 3. Keep Up With COVID-19 Regulations

 ![GoBusiness COVID Overview](/images/blog/GetStarted 4.jpg)
-<em>Stay abreast of the latest regulations, and find resources on COVID-19 support</em>
+<caption>Stay abreast of the latest regulations, and find resources on COVID-19 support</caption>

 With COVID-19’s arrival having upturned business operations, adapting and adjusting business operations is key.
 These include: